-Roanoke is located in Alabama near Lake Martin where Logan Martin Lake, Lay Lake, and the Coosa and Tallapoosa rivers provide waterfront access across Alabama Power-managed reservoirs on the Coosa River chain where lakefront and riverfront properties are a significant part of the local real estate landscape.
+Roanoke is located in Alabama near Lake Martin where Logan Martin Lake, Lay Lake, and the Coosa and Tallapoosa rivers provide waterfront access across the reservoir operator-managed reservoirs on the Coosa River chain where lakefront and riverfront properties are a significant part of the local real estate landscape.
 The construction conditions at each of these water bodies differ - rocky highland reservoir shorelines require different approaches than soft-soil river banks or managed lake impoundments.
 Roanoke area waterfront owners encounter this variety of conditions depending on which specific water body their property fronts.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.